 Pimoroni’s colorful plastic case is put together in layers that you stack carefully around the Pi and then screw together, which means that you have to disassemble the entire case to remove the computer from it.
 It also leaves part of the top surface of the Pi and the side area around the ports open to the air, which means it doesn’t protect or hide your Pi as much as many other cases.
 That’s a worthwhile tradeoff for easy access to all the pins and connectors.
 There are also similar Pibow models for the Raspberry Pi 3 B+ , 3 A+ and Pi Zero / Zero W.

-While we’re underwhelmed by the official Raspberry Pi Case for Raspberry Pi 4, the Pi Foundation’s official case for Pi Zero is an excellent choice.
+While we’re underwhelmed by the official Raspberry Pi Case for Raspberry Pi 4, it may protect the Pi but it fails to keep the Pi cool even with the well designed cooling provided by the official fan kit.
+The Pi Foundation’s official case for Pi Zero is an excellent choice.
 The plastic case is made from red and white plastic that match the official Raspberry Pi color scheme so purists will be happy with the aesthetic.

 However, what really stands out on the Raspberry Pi Zero case is its removable lib.
 The kit comes with three lids: one that’s completely skilled, another with the GPIO pins exposed and a third with a round hole specifically for mounting a camera.
 A small camera ribbon cable is also bundled case so you can easily connect a camera module and have it peer out the hole, without leaving lots of slack cable inside.